 |This is a getting started guide for developing with Dart language in WebStorm.
 Dart plugin is also available in IntelliJ IDEA Community and IntelliJ IDEA Ultimate, PhpStorm, PyCharm and RubyMine.|

 Dart built-in support in WebStorm includes:

-- Running Dart command line apps
+- Debugging Dart command line apps

 - Unit testing for Dart apps